LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 This substantially increases power output, improves fuel economy and has lower emission, when compared to VPI systems.

-4. Autogas Liquid Phase Direct Injection (LPDI)
+4. Autogas LPG fuel Liquid Phase Direct Injection (LPDI)

 Liquid phase direct injection (LPDI) are the most advanced systems.